Last Updated on March 10, 2021 by Julia Wilson

 In some cases, antibiotics may be prescribed to help with secondary bacterial infections as cats with FIV and FeLV have weakened immune systems and are more prone to developing secondary infections.

 Other treatments may include fluid therapy to treat dehydration and correct electrolyte imbalances, SAMe (S-adenosylmethionine) is a naturally occurring compound in the body.
-Nutritional supplementation of SAMe can help to support the damaged liver by increasing levels of glutathione, a powerful antioxidant which helps the liver to remove drugs and toxins.
+Nutritional supplementation of SAMe can help to support the damaged liver by increasing levels of glutathione, a powerful antioxidant that helps the liver to remove drugs and toxins.

 Supportive care for jaundiced cats: